She Is, However, Hopeless (Inspection of the Underaged Underperformers)

 For the clothing, I selected fabrics that reflect the austerity of the 1940s.
 The girls had to bring their own garments, as no uniforms were provided.

 Inspired by a family story—my grandmother sewing dresses from umbrella fabric during the war—I used a vintage children’s umbrella to create two of the dresses.
-Each girl also holds a small piece of leather on her lap to protect her hands while weaving baskets.
+Each girl also holds a small piece of leather on her lap while weaving baskets.

 The Baskets

 The girls made baskets according to their individual skills.
-They worked in groups of five or six, and each person handled a specific task to keep the work efficient.
+They worked in groups of five, and each person handled a specific task.

 For the diorama, I recreated miniature baskets from thinly cut materials.
-They are shown at different stages of production to reflect the workflow the girls likely followed.
+They are shown at different stages of production.

 Propaganda Posters

-I also recreated propaganda posters from the era, imagining that the camp’s Nazi-leaning director might have used them to decorate the walls.
-To match the style of my miniature universe, I reinterpreted the figures as mice.
-The posters were painted in watercolor and gouache while keeping the bold colors and graphic impact of the originals.
+I also recreated propaganda posters from the era, imagining that the camp’s Nazi-friendly director might have used them to decorate the walls.
+I reinterpreted the figures as mice.
+The posters were painted in watercolor and gouache while keeping the colors and graphic impact of the originals.

 Wood-Burning Stacked Stove

-The only piece of furniture I reconstructed in detail was the large wood-burning stacked stove.
-I built it from cardboard, polymer clay, and metal details.
+I reconstructed in detail the large wood-burning stacked stove that still is in Villa Fridheim.
+I built it from cardboard, polymer clay, and metal.

 For the rest of the interior, I relied on informed imagination.
-Since the building originally served as a boarding house for wealthy summer guests, the original furniture was likely stored away when the authorities turned it into a work camp.
-Therefore, I imagined that simple tables and stools were built locally or borrowed for the new purpose of the space.
+Simple tables and stools were probably built locally or borrowed for the new purpose of the space.

 Villa Fridheim

 Villa Fridheim is a Swiss-style wooden mansion located on the shores of Lake Krøderen in Norway.
-Built in the late 1800s as a summer residence, is one of Norway’s largest and best-preserved wooden buildings from that era.
+Built in the late 1800s as a summer residence, this now museum is one of Norway’s largest and best-preserved wooden buildings from that era.

 Visiting Villa Fridheim for the first time, 2024.